 - 6.3.1.
 The Council has identified sufficient land for a minimum of 4100 homes and associated infrastructure to be delivered in East Renfrewshire between 2009 and 2025 to comply with the Strategic Development Plan requirements.
 Sites listed under Schedules 8 to 11 (including past completions 2008/09-2012) will contribute towards meeting these targets. - 6.3.2.
 The land supply will be monitored annually through the Housing Land Audit, Housing Trajectory and the Action Programme.
 At all times a 5 year continuous effective land supply will be maintained. - 6.3.3.
-The Council will support housing development on the established housing sites as shown on the Proposals Map and listed under Schedule 8.
-All proposals will require to comply with the terms of Policy SG5 Affordable Housing and Strategic Policy 3. - 6.3.4.
+The Council will support housing development on the established housing sites as shown on the Proposals Map and listed under Schedule 8. proposals will require to comply with the terms of Policy SG5 Affordable Housing and Strategic Policy 3. - 6.3.4.
 Sites listed under Schedule 9 and as shown on the Proposals Map are allocated exclusively for affordable housing, including housing for particular needs.
-Proposals for private housing on these sites will not be supported.
+Proposals for private housing on these sites will not be supported. - 6.3.5.
+The council will prioritise the early delivery of sites within the established land supply.
+If the audit identifies a shortfall in the five year effective housing land supply, the council will support housing proposals which: - are capable of delivering completions in the next five years; - can address infrastructure constraints; - · are in a sustainable location as guided by Diagram 4 of the Glasgow and Clyde Valley Strategic Development Plan.